matter-labs/zksync-web-era-docs/docs/zk-stack/running-a-zk-chain/locally.md

      - If you are doing this for the first time, several components need to be compiled/built, so do not worry if it takes a few minutes.
 The console will show what is going on anyways.

-   - If you don't want to configure any values for now and just want check the build process for a hyperchain, try out the `zk stack demo` command.
+   - If you don't want to configure any values for now and just want check the build process for a ZK Chain, try out the `zk stack demo` command.

 :::warning

-The commands above are not just running docker containers, but are actually building the code from the repo to spin up your hyperchain.
+The commands above are not just running docker containers, but are actually building the code from the repo to spin up your ZK Chain.
 For this reason the process might take some time.
 If you just want to run docker containers to play around with a zkSync chain, you can use `npx zksync-cli dev`.
 Learn more [here](../../build/tooling/zksync-cli/getting-started.md).
 :::

-### Your hyperchain is now deployed
+### Your ZK Chain is now deployed

-Your hyperchain is now deployed to the base chain (most likely a local geth docker container) and configured.
+Your ZK Chain is now deployed to the base chain (most likely a local geth docker container) and configured.
 You can find all configuration in a new `.env` file created on `<project root>/etc/env/<your_chain_name_slug>.env`, and if you deployed test tokens, their addresses will be available at `<project root>/etc/tokens/<the_l1_identifier>.json`

 1. The wizard allows you to run the server in the end.
 If you chose not to, you’re still able to run it by executing